opennode/waldur-core/docs/index.rst

 License
 -------

-NodeConductor is open-source under Apache v2 license.
+NodeConductor is open-source under MIT license.

 Indices and tables